 If you answered yes, then there could be a problem with your setup and/or hardware.
 Here are some troubleshooting steps to follow and recommended actions.

-- The Impinj Antenna Hub product only works with our four-port Speedway Revolution readers.
+- The Impinj Antenna Hub product only works with our four-port or one-port Speedway Revolution readers.

 2) Have you installed the latest firmware on the reader?

 - Your reader must be running software (firmware) version 184.108.40.206 or later.
 Contact the Impinj partner who sold you your reader to get the latest firmware.

 3) Have you enabled Antenna Hub on the reader?